Item - 2024.EX18.2

 1. City Council endorse the development of a new Purpose-built Rental Homes Incentives stream under the City’s Rental Supply Housing Program to support 20,000 rental homes, including up to 16,000 purpose-built rental homes and at minimum 4,000 affordable rental homes by:

-a.
-Supporting in the short-term up to 5,600 purpose-built rental homes through a deferral of development charges payable and 15% property tax reduction for 35 years, estimated at $325.0 million;
+a. supporting in the short-term up to 5,600 purpose-built rental homes through a deferral of development charges payable and 15 percent property tax reduction for 35 years, estimated at $325.0 million; and

-2. City Council direct the Executive Director, Housing Secretariat to require the rental housing projects approved under Part 1 above to deliver at least 20% of homes as affordable rental homes (at least 4,000 affordable rental homes) which meet the requirements of the Rental Housing Supply Program, and:
+2. City Council direct the Executive Director, Housing Secretariat to require the rental housing projects approved under Part 1 above to deliver at least 20 percent of homes as affordable rental homes (at least 4,000 affordable rental homes) which meet the requirements of the Rental Housing Supply Program, and:

-a.
-Approve financial incentives for at least 1,400 affordable rental homes to be supported through the Rental Housing Supply Program, estimated at $136.2 million;
+a. approve financial incentives for at least 1,400 affordable rental homes to be supported through the Rental Housing Supply Program, estimated at $136.2 million; and

-b.
-Request the federal and provincial governments as part of a Canada-Ontario-Toronto Build program, to each provide the City with $225.3 million in grant funding to support the creation of at least 2,600 affordable rental homes beyond those identified in Part 2a.
+b. request the Federal and Provincial Governments as part of a Canada-Ontario-Toronto Build program, to each provide the City with $225.3 million in grant funding to support the creation of at least 2,600 affordable rental homes beyond those identified in Part 2.a. above.

-3. City Council request the federal government to immediately allocate a $7.3 billion, three-year portfolio of CMHC low-cost financing at competitive rates and terms for the 20,000 affordable and purpose-built rental homes, and work with the City to accelerate the financing application and underwriting process to complete from start to finish in 90 days.
+3. City Council request the Federal Government to immediately allocate a $7.3 billion, three-year portfolio of Canada Mortgage and Housing Corporation low-cost financing at competitive rates and terms for the 20,000 affordable and purpose-built rental homes, and work with the City to accelerate the financing application and underwriting process to complete from start to finish in 90 days.

 A New Multi-Residential Property (Municipal Reduction) Tax subclass